verilator/verilator/docs/guide/exe_verilator.rst

    Using this argument will likely cause incorrect simulation.

+.. option:: --binary

+   Create a Verilated simulator binary.
+Alias for :vlopt:`--main` :vlopt:`--exe` :vlopt:`--build`.

+   See also :vlopt:`-j`.

 .. option:: --build

    After generating the SystemC/C++ code, Verilator will invoke the